-Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here, a little five-minute segment on oyster larvae.
+Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 And the reason that this is pertinent is because the discussion was a little weird relative to the language.

-They start off talking about the acidification of the oceans and how this is a danger to the whole planet, and it's going to kill off all of the food in the oceans, uh, because all of the critters that are used to living with a certain level of pH can't live there when the pH levels change radically and it becomes an acid.
+They start off talking about the acidification of the oceans and how this is a danger to the whole planet, and it's going to kill off all of the food in the oceans because all of the critters that are used to living with a certain level of pH can't live there when the pH levels change radically and it becomes an acid.

-And then they went on to blame the acidity all the while showing chemtrails, but blame the acidity on too much carbon dioxide in the air, which is being absorbed by the oceans.
+And then they went on to blame the acidity, all the while showing chemtrails, but blame the acidity on too much carbon dioxide in the air, which is being absorbed by the oceans.

-Um then they go on to focus on oyster larvae here in the South Puget Sound that are failing to thrive.
+And then they go on to focus on oyster larvae here in the South Puget Sound that are failing to thrive.

 It's not here yet, and it's not an issue.

-It's like what kind of a link are they attempting to make.
+It's like, what kind of a link are they attempting to make?

-Now, here's their issue though, or rather here's something that they're not aware of.
+Now, here's their issue, though, or rather, here's something that they're not aware of.

-Uh it's not the acidification, obviously.
+It's not the acidification, obviously.

 They've stated this.